-One method for treating paroxysmal atrial fibrillation (PAF) is cryoablation using the Arctic Front Advance™ Cryoballoon catheter.
-The cryoballoon delivers a refrigerant through an inflatable balloon to freeze tissue and disable unwanted electrical signals that contribute to PAF.
+One method for treating atrial fibrillation (AF) is cryoablation using the Arctic Front Advance™ Cryoballoon catheter.
+The cryoballoon delivers a refrigerant through an inflatable balloon to freeze tissue and disable unwanted electrical signals that contribute to AF.

-The cryoballoon is a safe, effective, and efficient medical device for treating PAF.
-More than half a million patients in over 60 countries worldwide have been treated with the cryoballoon.
+The cryoballoon is a safe, effective, and efficient medical device for treating AF.
+More than 650,000 patients in over 80 countries worldwide have been treated with the cryoballoon.

 In 2016, the FIRE AND ICE clinical trial demonstrated that cryoballoon ablation is as safe and effective as radiofrequency (RF) ablation.
 A secondary analysis of the data showed that cryoablation led to 33% fewer repeat ablations, which means that patients are less likely to require a second procedure.
 This analysis also demonstrated significantly fewer cardiovascular hospitalizations after an initial ablation procedure with the cryoballoon vs. radiofrequency catheters.